abeusher/simplediagrams_docs/docs/quick-reference.rst

 Quick Reference
 ===================

-Here's a quick reference to the command keys and other shortcust you can use to make your life easier when using SimpleDiagrams.
+Here's a quick reference to the command keys and other shortcuts you can use to make your life easier when using SimpleDiagrams.

 .. raw:: html